pologovaa/eclipse-wiki/Installation.md

 _Components of arc_gnu_plugins.zip_plugins_

-To run ARC_GNU_IDE plugins, you need to install Target Terminal plugin.
-The url for Luna's update site is <http://download.eclipse.org/releases/luna>, then
+### 3.2 Installing into Eclipsea ###

-select: Mobile and Device Development, especially Target Management Terminal which is "An ANSI (vt102) compatible Terminal including plug-ins for Serial, SSH and Telnet connections."
+To run ARC plugins for Eclipse, it is required to have Target Terminal plugin installed in Eclipse.
+In Eclipse go to "Help", then "Install new Software", select "Luna" in "Work with" combo box, then select Target Management Terminal which is "An ANSI (vt102) compatible Terminal including plug-ins for Serial, SSH and Telnet connections."